PistonDevelopers/rust-empty/README.md

 MIT license (or just use it as you like).
 Requires Linux or Mac OS X.

+I often hang around in the #rust IRC channel (bvssvni)

 ##What is Rust-Empty?

 Starting a new project with the Rust programming language is not easy.